 Weight Capacity and Dimensions

-MRI Conditional stretchers must accommodate a wide range of patients while maintaining MRI safety.
+MR Conditional stretchers must accommodate a wide range of patients while maintaining MRI safety.
 MRI Med stretchers support patients up to 600 lbs and feature adjustable heights and lengths.

 Hydraulic or gas-spring adjustments allow staff to: